my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 Emerging

 -   Observation at 2 car lengths.
-    -   look on the <span style='color:chartreuse'>right</span>.
+    -   look on the <span style='color:#32CD32'>right</span>.
-        -   If they are signalling <span style='color:chartreuse'>left</span> (meaning they are about to leave), you can join the roundabout now.
+        -   If they are signalling <span style='color:#32CD32'>left</span> (meaning they are about to leave), you can join the roundabout now.
-        -   If they do <span style='color:chartreuse'>not signal (drive ahead) or signal right</span>, meaning they are coming in your way, you need to wait until a safe gap.
+        -   If they do <span style='color:#32CD32'>not signal (drive ahead) or signal right</span>, meaning they are coming in your way, you need to wait until a safe gap.
 But if they stop there and are giving ways to cars on their right (a shield/bloacker car appears on your left), you could join since there will be a safe gap for you.
     -   **Shield/cover/blocker** is the car you right car must give way to.
 When the car on your right gives way, you can join the roundabout.

 -   Gear 2 or 1.
     -   gear 2 if you have a clear way and don't need to stop and wait for joinging.
     -   gear 1 if you have to stop and wait for a safe gap.

--   When you stop and wait, use gear 1 and <span style='color:chartreuse'>wait behind the waiting line</span>.
+-   When you stop and wait, use gear 1 and <span style='color:#32CD32'>wait behind the waiting line</span>.
 Do not cross it.
 Otherwise, it's a major fault.
 -   U-turn is a right turn, indicate right as you join.
--   observation 误区—mini-roundabouts are small and if a learner driver sees a car approaching the roundabout from the left or there are oncoming cars (which you need to give way suppose it were a crossroad), a learner driver can be tempted to stop, especially if the vehicle appears to be traveling at speed. $\rightarrow$ <span style='color:chartreuse'>Pay attention to your right</span>, don't be tempted to stop and giva way to cars on your left or oncoming cars.
+-   observation 误区—mini-roundabouts are small and if a learner driver sees a car approaching the roundabout from the left or there are oncoming cars (which you need to give way suppose it were a crossroad), a learner driver can be tempted to stop, especially if the vehicle appears to be traveling at speed. $\rightarrow$ <span style='color:#32CD32'>Pay attention to your right</span>, don't be tempted to stop and giva way to cars on your left or oncoming cars.
 -   Need not to choose lanes on mini-roundabouts, might even drive on the center circle.
     -   half on and half off the center circle.

 **Leave**

--   <span style='color:chartreuse'>do not need to signal</span> when you leave because your signal or lack of signal when you approach is enough for people to know where you are going.
+-   <span style='color:#32CD32'>do not need to signal</span> when you leave because your signal or lack of signal when you approach is enough for people to know where you are going.

 **Crossroads turning right**

--   Watining point: <span style='color:chartreuse'>the wing mirror in line with the center line</span> of the new road. 本次练习的major fault:
+-   Watining point: <span style='color:#32CD32'>the wing mirror in line with the center line</span> of the new road. 本次练习的major fault:
     -   my fault: <span style='color:red'>车开到对面车道等候右转，严重影响对面车辆行驶。[✘] </span>